Mallard Sentenced to 40 Years at 100%

 Mallard was convicted on November 18, 2021, and was…

-For the complete story, see the February 16th edition of The Lexington Progress.
+For complete coverage, see the February 16th edition of The Lexington Progress.

 Subscribe Today!